Distributed and Constrained $ \mathcal{H}_2 $ Control Design via System Level Synthesis and Dual Consensus ADMM: Introduction

 \section{Introduction}

-Optimal design of linear feedback controllers is a challenging but important problem.
+Optimal design of linear feedback controllers with state and input constraints is a challenging but important problem.
 One celebrated approach is the Youla parametrization \cite{youla_param} which casts the optimal control problem as a convex program in terms of the Youla parameter, while input-output parametrization (IOP) \cite{iop} is a more recent method that focuses on output feedback.
 Along this direction, the recent work \cite{sls} introduced system level synthesis (SLS) whereby controllers are parametrized in terms of the closed-loop system responses.
-The resulting optimization problem is convex yet infinite-dimensional, hence intractable.
-To overcome this, the authors employ a finite impulse response (FIR) approximation of the closed-loop transfer functions.
-Unfortunately, this approximation gives rise to deadbeat control which suffers a number of shortcomings such as high computational cost and lack of robustness to uncertainty and disturbances due to its large control gains \cite{dbc_shortcomings}.
-By contrast, in \cite{msls_placeholder} a computationally-efficient simple pole approximation (SPA) is developed for which suboptimality certificates are derived, feasibility for stabilizable plants is guaranteed and prior knowledge of the system's optimal poles can be integrated.
+The resulting optimization problem is convex yet infinite-dimensional, hence intractable in general.
+To overcome this in the setting with state and input constraints, the authors employ a finite impulse response (FIR) approximation of the closed-loop transfer functions \cite{chen2019slsconstraints}.
+Unfortunately, this approximation is not feasible for stabilizable but uncontrollable systems and, even when feasible, gives rise to deadbeat control which suffers a number of shortcomings such as high computational cost and lack of robustness to uncertainty and disturbances due to its large control gains \cite{dbc_shortcomings}.
+Furthermore, \cite{sls}, \cite{chen2019slsconstraints} include additional closed-loop locality constraints, which are helpful for distributed implementations of SLS, but are not satisfied in many networked systems with coupling throughout the different areas in the network, such as power systems.
+By contrast, in \cite{msls_placeholder} a computationally-efficient simple pole approximation (SPA) is developed for which the closed-loop is not FIR, there are no closed-loop locality constraints, suboptimality certificates are derived, feasibility for stabilizable plants is guaranteed and prior knowledge of the system's optimal poles can be integrated.
 This approach does not result in deadbeat control since the system responses are not FIR.
 Moreover, state and input constraints can be non-conservatively incorporated in the SPA formulation as illustrated in \cite{spa_dvpp_placeholder}.
-However, prior work with SPA develops only a centralized design method.